bnap00/portscope/README.md

 - 🧪 Validates YAML file type.
 - 🔎 Extracts **host ports** like `8080:80`.
 - ⚠️ Detects conflicts with system ports (used by other services or Docker).
+- 🚫 Ignores ports already used by containers from the **same compose file**.
 - ✅ Friendly output: “All good” or conflict details.

 ---